Welcome to today's edition of the Rush 24-7 podcast.

 In essence, asking for themselves to be treated as an imperial body, uninvestigable.

-And he had a hundred thousand dollars in cold hard cash.
+And he had $100,000 in cold, hard cash.

 It was in the freezer.

-Everybody from Denny Hastert to Bill Frist and Newt Gingrich is up in arms over the violation of the separation of powers here.
+So you would think the Republican leadership would understand there's an opportunity here, but no, everybody from Denny Hastert to Bill Frist and Newt Gingrich is up in arms over the violation of the separation of powers here.

 Investigations by the executive branch cannot be done this way.

-A Judge issued a warrant on this, and Congress is going nuts these days about warrants.
+A judge issued a warrant on this, and Congress is going nuts these days about warrants.

 This was a warranted search.

-Uh I I you know what it could be, and I I wouldn't be so I know that these guys are serious about this separation of powers business, but come on.
+I know that these guys are serious about this separation of powers business, but come on.

 None of the rest of us can say anything like this.